 - Samsung Clock.

-Now, you can go out of your way and tweak everything or opt-out for the Material You approach.
+Now, you can go out of your way and tweak everything or opt out of the Material You approach.
 The simpler way is just to choose the color palette from the bottom based on your background wallpaper and save the theme.

 To save themes, tap on the Download icon at the top right corner.
 Name the theme and save it.
 To apply the theme, just tap on it and tap Apply.
 As simple as that.